Mook-as/stackato-doc/admin/server/aok.rst

 Administrators can still use the functions as before, but should be aware of the following caveats:

-* Email addresses (used to identify users in Stackato) and group names are (currently) case sensitive.
-Avoid using the same string with different casing to refer to different entities.

 * Admins may manually create users if they wish.
 This may be useful if the admin wants to pre-assign users to groups in Stackato before those users have logged in for the first time.
-The admin must create the user with the same email address (case-sensitive) that AOK will receive from the strategy.
+The admin must create the user with the same username that AOK will receive from the strategy.

 * Passwords set while creating users or using the password-change function will be disregarded - Stackato/AOK does not manage the external